Freight Shipping from Tampa to Cleveland

 How much does it cost to ship freight from Tampa to Cleveland?

-Full truckload (FTL) rates from Tampa, FL to Cleveland, OH currently range from $2,619-$3,228 for a standard dry van load over the 1,218-mile route.
+Full truckload (FTL) rates from Tampa, FL to Cleveland, OH currently range $2,619-$3,228 (roughly $2.15-$2.67 per mile over 1,218 miles).
 LTL shipments typically cost $870-$1,435 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tampa to Cleveland?